GlodoUK/odoo-addons/README.md

 # Addons for Odoo

 This repository houses addons for many areas of Odoo.
-It is an amalgamation of multiple previous repositories (GlodoUK/sale, web, etc.)
+It is an amalgamation of multiple previous repositories (GlodoUK/sale, web, etc.).

+Please see our sibling repository for proprietary modules: [GlodoUK/odoo-addons-proprietary](https://github.com/GlodoUK/odoo-addons-proprietary).

 <!-- /!\ do not modify below this line -->